Cognitive Science Society and the Robert J. Glushko and Pamela Samuelson Foundation.

 The David E. Rumelhart Prize is awarded annually to an individual or collaborative team making a significant contemporary contribution to the theoretical foundations of human cognition.
 Contributions may be formal in nature: mathematical modeling of human cognitive processes, formal analysis of language and other products of human cognitive activity, and computational analyses of human cognition using symbolic or non-symbolic frameworks all fall within the scope of the award.

 The David E. Rumelhart Prize is funded by the Robert J. Glushko and Pamela Samuelson Foundation.
 Robert J. Glushko received a Ph.D. in Cognitive Psychology from the University of California, San Diego in 1979 under Rumelhart’s supervision.
 He is an Adjunct Full Professor in the Cognitive Science Program at the University of California, Berkeley.

 Program details and timeline are not yet confirmed.
 This information will be updated when the program launches.

 The nominee may be an individual or a team.

 The prize consists of a hand-crafted, custom bronze medal, a certificate, a citation of the awardee’s contribution, and a monetary award of $100,000.

 Please note that research activities carried out in the context of COVID-19 need to adhere to the University of Guelph COVID-19 research principles, policies, guidelines and processes as they may be updated from time to time and communicated on the Office of Research web-page.

 If College-level review is required, your College will communicate its earlier internal deadlines.

 How to Apply

-Applications must be submitted online using the nomination form on the Rumelhart Prize website.
-Please submit an OR-5 and a completed application to firstname.lastname@example.org by the external deadline.
+Applications must be submitted online using the nomination form on the Rumelhart Prize web-page by the external deadline.
+Please also submit an OR-5 and a completed application to firstname.lastname@example.org by the external deadline.